AskeCarstensen/STM32-Getting-started/Chapter 5. UART/README.md

 ```

 In the given code snippet we can see:
-- we are using USART2 in asynchronus mode aka.
-UART.
+- we are using USART2 in asynchronus mode.
 This means we need to set the following settings
 - Since we dont have a shared clock we need to specify how fast the data is transfed .
 This is called the baudrate, in this example we are gonna set it to 115200.
 - Then we need to set the size of the data chuncks, the most common is 8 bit.
 - parity bits is a simple form of error dectection in data transfer.
 If you have a noisy enveriment it could be a good idea to enable, but in this example we will set it to None.